auremoser/ams-maps-17/workshop.md

 You have myriad customization options in the in-browser editor:

-* `sql` - run sql and postgis functions across your data
+* `data` - run sql and postgis functions across your data
-* `wizard` - adjust the type, colors and fills in your map
+* `analysis` - adjust the type, colors and fills in your map
+* `style` - customize the css or style of your map with dropdowns/buttons
-* `infowindow` - create hovers, tooltips with information from your datatables
+* `popup` - create hovers, tooltips with information from your datatables
-* `css` - customize the css and style of your map outside the wizard
-* `legends` - create keys for your map
+* `legend` - create keys for your map
-* `filters` - filter the data without sql

 **DATA IMPORT**